 What makes unibz stand out among all universities, in Italy and in Europe, is the multilingualism of its courses and research.
 The three official languages - Italian, German and English - are used during classes, meetings, conferences and in all events.
 Thus, the university offers an ideal environment not only to acquire specific knowledge in the disciplines at the basis of each one's degree course, but also to master the communication skills required by employment and by an increasingly globalised society.

 In national rankings, our university reaches top positions every year.
-In 2016, for the third consecutive year, the Italian research centre for social studies Censis has ranked our university as number one among smaller private universities (less than 5,000 students).
+In 2017, for the fourth consecutive year, the Italian research centre for social studies Censis has ranked our university as number one among smaller private universities (less than 5,000 students).
 We rank high in international rankings too, especially under the categories 'internationalisation', 'student satisfaction' and 'practice-oriented'.

 We have been taking part in this international ranking for two years with our Faculty of Economics, Computer Science as well as Science and Technology and with our study programmes in the social sciences (Bachelors in Social Work and Social Education and Master in Innovation and Research for Social Work and Social Education).
 We got our best results in the categories 'Internationalisation of students and academic staff' and 'Joint international publications'.